migueletto/PumpkinOS/README.md

 On Windows 11 and recent releases of Windows 10, it is also possible to build PumpkinOS on WSL (Windows Subsystem for Linux, version 2).
 Open a WSL terminal and follow the same instructions for a Linux build.

-If you are using an Apple Silicon-based Mac (anything with an M1, M2, etc, processor), you will need Xcode and the SDL2 libraries.
-You can install them using Homebrew with something like:
+If you are using an Apple Silicon-based Mac (anything with an M1, M2, etc, processor), you will need Xcode to build the Mac-native app.

-    brew install sdl2

-Then, clone the respository and compile it using:

-    cd PumpkinOS/src
-    ./mk.sh Darwin 64
+After cloning the repository, open the Xcode project in the src/xcode directory.
+Select the "App" scheme and then build and run.

 ## Running
 On 64-bits Windows, run pumpkin.bat.
 On 32-bits Windows, run pumpkin32.bat.
 On Linux or WSL, run pumpkin.sh.
-On macOS, run pumpkin_macos.sh.
 PumpkinOS will open on a new window.
 On WSL you may need to run a X-Window Manager, otherwise the PumpkinOS window will not have a border.

 When you run PumpkinOS, all PRCs inside vfs/app_install will be removed and expanded into folders inside vfs/app_storage.